 Verbena plants come in a variety of shapes and sizes.
 While some have an upright growing pattern, there are several that stay very short and spread quickly by creeping along the ground.
-These varieties are great for groundcover, and will fill in an empty space very fast with delicate, low foliage and bright flowers.
+These varieties are great for groundcover and will fill in an empty space very fast with delicate, low foliage and bright flowers.
 Keep reading to learn more about growing creeping verbena plants and using verbena as groundcover.

 How to Use Verbena for Groundcover

-When opting to use these plants for ground cover in the garden, plant them in triangular groups with about 12-inch (30.5 cm.) spacing between them.
+While some verbena varieties grow as bushes that can reach 4 to 5 feet (1-1.5 m.) in height, there are plenty of other varieties that stay low to the ground.
+Some are trailing plants that spread along the ground.
+They put out creeping stems that root themselves easily in the ground and establish new plants.
+Others are just low-growing, upright plants that top out at about 1 foot (31 cm.) high.
+These plants spread out via rhizomes underground that put up new shoots nearby.
+Both of these styles are very low-growing and fast spreading and are great options for groundcover.
+When opting to use these plants for groundcover in the garden, plant them in triangular groups with about 12 inches (31 cm.) of space between them.
 Of course, this will vary depending on the available garden space, so take this into consideration.
 Knowing the total square footage can help determine the number of plants needed to fill the area, along with their spacing.

 Popular Groundcover Verbena Varieties